A truncated photon

 We want to determine how an incident single photon is transformed by truncation, using a time-dependent shutter.
 This turns out to be somewhat tricky in two ways: First, we will need the detailed form of the state, expressed with the transformed ladder operators.
 Since the system is inhomogeneous in space, different wavevectors are coupled together.
 Second, an instantaneous removal of the shutter, which we treat for simplicity in what follows, produces an infinite number of photons.
 Thus, we must support our treatment with an analysis of gradual removal, which involves a non-local transformation in time.

 In the following, we define the setup, deduce the Bogoliubov transformation that governs the shutter, and describe the form of the resulting state.
-This includes an estimate of the fidelity to a perfect, forward-propagating photon state, expressed from the size of the removed tail.
-Finally, we discuss the relevance of the truncated photon to illuminate concepts of local equivalence and localization in quantum field theory.
+This includes an estimate of the fidelity to an exact, forward-propagating photon state, expressed from the size of the removed tail.
+Finally, we discuss how the truncated photon illuminates concepts of local equivalence and localization in quantum field theory.

-\emph{Setup and model.} We let the shutter be realized as a time dependent, perfect reflector in a vacuum.
-The shutter is effective for negative times $t<0$; at $t=0$, it is removed instantly.
-We imagine a perfect single photon incident from the left (see Fig. \ref{fig:setup}).
+\emph{Setup and model.} We let the shutter be realized as a time-dependent, perfect reflector in a vacuum.
+The reflector is effective for negative times $t<0$; at $t=0$, it is removed instantly.
+We imagine an exact single photon incident from the left (see Fig. \ref{fig:setup}).
 The photon meets the reflector and a part of the leading tail gets reflected before $t=0$.

 We consider forward- and backward-propagating modes in one dimension, and a single polarization.
-The electromagnetic field is therefore transversal to the propagation axis $x$.
-We first describe the modal fields for $t<0$ and $t>0$ separately, before connecting them by temporal continuity at $t=0$.
+The electromagnetic field is therefore transverse to the propagation axis $x$.
+We first describe the field for $t<0$ and $t>0$ separately, before connecting by temporal continuity at $t=0$.
 This leads to Bogoliubov transformations for the ladder operators.
 Then we define the initial state and express it with the transformed ladder operators, corresponding to the situation after the reflector has been removed.

 For $t>0$ the electric field is given by the standard expression